colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 #### Types of Color Blindness

-There are seven total types of color blindness including monochromacy (the abscence of color perception).
+There are seven total types of color blindness including monochromacy (the absence of color perception).

 ##### Red-green color blindness

-The most common type of color blindness amkes it difficult to tell the difference between red and green.
+The most common type of color blindness makes it difficult to tell the difference between red and green.
 There are four types of red-green color blindness;

 _Deuteranomaly:_ This is the most common type of red-green color blindness.
 This type is mild and usually does not hinder normal viewing or activities.
 It makes green look more red.